 - blood vessel compression

-- breast pain, chest pain (I massage the chest muscles but not the breasts)
+- breast pain, chest pain

 - bruxism, grinding or clenching teeth